Harishkumar215/Password-Strength-Classifier/README.md

 # Model Performance
 XGBoost performed better on the test and validation sets

+They are three different classess:

+0 - Weak, 1 - Medium, 2 - Strong

 * Logistic Classifier F1 score - [0.39872153, 0.88493897, 0.74741099]
 * XGBoost - [0.96384275, 0.99101807, 0.98532687]